fommil/fpmortals/manuscript/complete.md

 We don't use everything in `drone-dynamic-agents` so we will give standalone examples when appropriate.

-There has been criticism of the naming in scalaz, and functional programming in general.
+There has been criticism of the naming in Scalaz, and functional programming in general.
 Most names follow the conventions introduced in the Haskell programming language, based on *Category Theory*.
 Feel free to set up `type` aliases in your own codebase if you would prefer